voyd-lang/voyd/syntaxes/dream.md

 ```
 // A basic function
-fn add(a: i32, b: i32) -> i32 = a + b
+fn add(a: i32, b: i32) -> i32 {

-// In most cases, the return type can be inferred.
-fn add(a: i32, b: i32) = a + b

-// Use {} to enclose multi-line functions
-fn add(a: Int, b: Int) -> Int = {
-    // Result of last expression is always returned, though return is still supported.
     a + b
 }

-// You can optionally omit the = on multi-line functions
+// In most cases, the return type can be inferred.
-fn add(a: i32, b: i32) -> i32 {
+fn add(a: i32, b: i32) {
     a + b
 }

 // Functions are called using the standard () syntax
 add(1, 2)

+// Single expressions can be defined using a shorter = sign notation
+fn add(a: i32, b: i32) = a + b
 ```

 # Expression Oriented